tcardlab/Contributing-Rough-Draft/CONTRIBUTING.md

 - Refer to [README.md](https://github.com/tcardlab/optimus_bind_sample#installing)

 ### 3) Workflow:
+vClean this upV
 Due to the compartmentalized nature of this program and blah blah blah…..
 I have chosen Git-flow over GitHub-flow and utilizing version tags over stable branches for some of the following reasons:
 • explicit/extensive workflow yields consistent practice & organized contributions
 • no real need for continuous integration atm
 • in regard to stable branches, no real need to maintain old versions (doable if needed arises).
-• explicit versioning protocol accountable for a reproducible state
+• explicit versioning protocol accountable for a reproducible state get vid and link overview too

 <details>
 <summary><strong>Git-Beginner (GUI):</strong></summary>